mathnet/mathnet-symbolics/README.md

 Math.NET Symbolics
 ==================

-Math.NET Symbolics is a basic opensource **computer algebra library for .Net, Silverlight and Mono** written entirely in F#.
+Math.NET Symbolics is a basic open source **computer algebra library for .NET, Silverlight and Mono** written entirely in F#.

 This project does *not* aim to become a full computer algebra system.
 If you need such a system, have a look at Axiom or Maxima instead, or for proprietary commercial solutions Maple, Mathematica or Wolfram Alpha.